 Home security and maintenance

-Thanks to our phones and new security technology, monitoring our home while we’re away has become easier.
+Thanks to our phones and new security technology, monitoring our home while we’re away has become easier and can positively impact our home insurance

-'Home security cameras are getting so sophisticated that one model can even tell the difference between a person standing about and a fox running around in the garden,' says Matt Symons.
+'Home security cameras are getting so sophisticated that one model can even tell the difference between a person standing about and a fox running around in the rel="noopener noreferrer" garden,' says Matt Symons.

 The connected home of the future could help us feel secure at home and reassured away from it.
 Sensor systems like Notion